Azure-Samples/iot-edge-for-iiot/README.md

     cd ./iot-edge-for-iiot
     find  -name '*.sh' -print0 | xargs -0 chmod +x
     ```

 - Provide credentials for IoT Edge devices to access your Azure Container Registry (ACR):

     ```bash
     code ACR.env
     ```

+- Unless you already have a SSH key pair, create one to connect to machines in your simulated Purdue network (To learn more about SSH key pairs, read [this documentation](https://docs.microsoft.com/azure/virtual-machines/linux/mac-create-ssh-keys)):

+    ```bash
+    ssh-keygen -m PEM -t rsa -b 4096
+    ```

 - Configure your simulation or keep the default one that deploys 3 IoT Edge devices in layers L5, L4 and L3: